 You can also figure out how to remove a stuck tampon if the string has detached — which rarely happens (don’t worry).
 Make sure you’re nice and relaxed before gently pushing your clean fingers inside the vagina and pulling the tampon out.
 And remember that it’s impossible to push the tampon too far up.
 Your cervix only has a tiny opening and acts almost like a door to your uterus, however, it’s a very small door… too small for a tampon to pass through!

 Using a tampon for the first time can be confusing or overwhelming, especially if you recently started your period.
-However, there are millions of people around the world who use tampons every day.
+However, there are millions of people around the world who have used tampons throughout history.
 All you have to do is wash your hands, get comfortable and insert the tampon.
 It's simple once you get the hang of it.

 It can feel uncomfortable inserting a tampon, especially if it’s your first time.
 However, it certainly shouldn’t hurt.
 If you find yourself in pain when inserting or using a tampon, it could be a result of tensing up or pushing the tampon in too quickly without enough lubrication.
 There’s also the possibility that the tampon has not been positioned in the vagina correctly.
 Consider changing the insertion angle or absorbency of your tampons to see if you can find a more comfortable fit.

-And if you have sudden difficulty inserting tampons or consistent pain that won’t go away, consult a gynaecologist or healthcare professional.
+And if you have sudden difficulty inserting tampons or consistent pain that won’t go away, we recommend consulting a gynaecologist or healthcare professional.
 In some cases, people have a condition called vaginismus in which the muscles of the vagina squeeze or spasm during insertion.